hydrum/toonworld/README.md

 ## User Stories

-### Enable player tracking
+### Link player to another discord user

-1. I want to track someone's progress (toon build, gp gain)
+1. I want to have a reference of a player to their discord user (e.g for automatic role assignments, ...)
+2. I call something like `/link-other <@user> <allyCode> <slot:0>`
+3. Should this be restricted to officers?
+4. The user is then assigned to that allyCode (analog actions of `/link` applies)

+### List linked players of discord

+1. I want to be able to see which of my guild mates is registered already and whose not
-2. I call something like `/track <allyCode>`
+2. I call something like `/link-list guild`
-3. Therefore, I provide an `allyCode` of the target player
-4. The player will be retrieved to check whether it's a valid `allyCode`
-5. Now every `[6 hours]` the player will be synced again
-6. Therefore, a job is running with a delay to the next player
-7. The job gets automatically started on application start and calculates when the next player needs to be synced
-8. _TO BE CONSIDERED_: auto-tracking when linked/unlinked?

-### Disable player tracking
+3. A list of all GuildMembers as well as their linked Discord User is shown
+4. This should be done silently and not mention the discord user, but still display the name

+### Be able to link a role to a toon

-1. I want to be able to untrack a player if I am no longer interested
+1. I want to be able to put all players of an owning toon to a discord role
-2. I call something like `/untrack <allyCode>`
+2. I call something like `/guild-role <unit> <role> <minRarity:1> <minGear:1> <minRelic:0> <action:add>`
-3. The tracking of the player is disabled and the job checks if it needs to reschedule
+3. This command should be restricted to officers
+4. The `action: [add, update, delete]` defines what happens to it
+5. If the role got added/updated, it will be applied to all linked users
+6. When a user account is linked to a player and the DiscordGuild matches, a user gets automatically assigned that role

+Note: later on there should be the possibility to define farms (such as `Reva-ready`, `Zeffo-ready`, ...) which has multiple unit conditions

 ### Scouting